 The data platform is part of the Commission’s ERAvsCorona Action Plan.
-It aims to achieve close coordination, cooperation and joint financing efforts on the parts of the Commission and member states.
+It aims to achieve close coordination, cooperation, data sharing and joint financing efforts on the parts of the Commission and member states.

 Team of experts

-On 17 March, the European Commission assigned a team of experts on COVID-19.
+Last year the European Commission assigned a team of experts on COVID-19.
 The epidemiologists and virologists from various EU states were to elaborate EU guidelines for risk management that were scientifically well founded and provided for coordinated action.
-On the basis of scientific reports produced by the European Centre for Disease Prevention and Control (ECDPC) and the Commission’s team of experts, initial recommendations for common measures and testing strategies were published on 19 March.
-On 30 March, these were followed by recommendations regarding the resilience of health systems.
+On the basis of scientific reports produced by the European Centre for Disease Prevention and Control (ECDPC) and the Commission’s team of experts, initial recommendations for common measures and testing strategies were published on 19 March 2020.
+On 30 March 2020, these were followed by recommendations regarding the resilience of health systems.

 From Germany, Lothar Wieler, President of the Robert Koch Institute and Christian Drosten, Head of the Virology Institute at Berlin’s Charité Hospital are members of the advisory panel.